 Alissa Burkholder Murphy

-Alissa received her MS in Mechanical Engineering from Stanford and spent a few years in the medical device industry before moving to Myanmar in Southeast Asia for 4 years.
+Alissa received her graduate degree in Mechanical Engineering from Stanford University and worked in the medical device industry in the Bay Area before moving to Myanmar in Southeast Asia for 4 years.
 There she worked for Proximity Designs to make low cost, high value agricultural products.
-Since returning to the states, Alissa has taught at Stanford’s d.school, teaching design thinking to teams of multidisciplinary students across the university.
-She most recently worked with a Bay Area medical device start-up to ideate, prototype, and test early concepts for an innovative surgical tool.
+Since returning to the states, Alissa has taught at Stanford’s d.school, teaching human centered design to teams of multidisciplinary students across the university.
+She has continued to practice engineering design, most recently working with a medical device start-up to ideate, prototype, and test early concepts for an innovative surgical tool.

 These faculty members represent each department involved in the course.
 If you’d like to reach out to someone in your department to learn more, please find your department representative below: